If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 It’s also famous as a great yachting and fishing destination in Hungary.

 Tagore Promenade is named after the famous Indian poet, Rabindranath Tagore.
-The poet spent quite a time in Balatonfüred when he was traveling the natural springs in the Balaton region.
+The poet spent quite a bit of time in Balatonfüred while traveling to the natural springs in the Balaton region.

 Recommended Place to Stay in Balatonfüred: Apartment Villanna